evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 --------------

 But of course, this issue is not limited to query strings.
-If you're not validating input somehwere and this ends up in a `.where()` statement there's risk.
+If you're not validating input somewhere and this ends up in a `.where()` statement there's risk.

-A specific case where this part of your WHERE clause contains some string that should not be guessable by a user.
+A specific example is a situation where part of the contents of your `WHERE` clause is unguessable.

 For instance, say you had a database table with records that users can only see if they know a secret code, and it's selected with: